nerminekabadou/AI-Video-Transciption/README.md

 ## Features

 - **Video Upload**: Upload video files with a modern drag-and-drop interface
-- **Audio Transcription**: Automatically extracts audio and transcribes it using Google Cloud Speech-to-Text
+- **Audio Transcription**: Automatically extracts audio and transcribes it using AssemblyAI
-- **AI Q&A**: Ask questions about the video content and get AI-powered answers using Mistral-7B model
+- **AI Q&A**: Ask questions about the video content and get AI-powered answers using Groq API (Llama 3.3 70B)
 - **Real-time Status**: Track video processing progress with live status updates
 - **Modern UI**: Beautiful gradient interface built with Tailwind CSS